augustobottelli/tripadvisor-restaurant-scraper/README.md

 More cities can be added by including its city code and name from tripadvisor URL.

 **It doesn't support multiple cities at once.**

-## Disclaimer
-As mentioned before, the program is a web scraper and its correctness relies on Tripadvisor's HTML structure.
-If the page suffers changes, the program will break.

-As of today **2020/04/03 the program still works**